Office of Legal Affairs

 Answer: The Office of Legal Affairs (OLA) represents the California Department of Corrections and Rehabilitation (CDCR).
-The OLA is house counsel for the department and acts to ensure that the legal interests of the department are fully represented and protected.
+OLA is house counsel for the Department, and acts to ensure that the legal interests of the department are fully represented and protected.

 Question: Do you represent inmates or their families?

-Answer: No, we do not represent inmates or members of inmates’ families.
-We represent the State of California and serve as in-house counsel for CDCR.
-We do not practice criminal law and cannot ethically provide legal advice to anyone who is not an employee of CDCR.
+Answer: No, OLA does not represent inmates or members of inmates’ families.
+OLA represent, the State of California and serve, as in-house counsel for CDCR.
+OLA does not practice criminal law and cannot ethically provide legal advice to anyone who is not a client.